 If a student is injured on campus or during a clinical or work experience, he/she should notify the instructor immediately.
-For immediate need, students should be aware that rooms are equipped with basic first aid kits located in each classroom and lab area, and buildings have AED's (at CCC located on the wall across from the security office, and on the Mexico campus located :1.
+For immediate need, students should be aware that rooms are equipped with basic first aid kits located in each classroom and lab area, and buildings have AED's (at CCC located on the wall across from the security office, and on the Mexico campus located: 1.
 Stern Admin.
-Bldg. -1 unit 2.
+Bldg. - 1 unit 2.
 C110 - 2 units 3.
 S330 - 1 unit 3.
 Library Bldg. (new IT) - 1 unit 4.
 Transportation Bldg. - 1 unit).
-For daytime classes, on campus, students can be referred to the school nurse or health office on the CCC campus.
+For daytime classes, on campus, students can be referred to the school nurse.
 If unsure of the extent or emergency of the injury or for obvious serious injury, you or the instructor should call 911.